sumzulfikar/Password_Generator/README.md

 ## Description

-Allowing an employee to user the application to choose password length and a choice of characters they wish to use and  generate a random password based on criteria that they have selected.
+Allowing an employee to use the application to choose password length and a choice of characters they wish to use and  generate a random password based on criteria that they have selected.
 The user can choose betwen 8-128 character password with a various combination of character types such as upper case, lowercase, numbers and special characters.